Creating a strong brand identity is not easy. To do so, we will first define the company's mission, vision and values.

 In addition, we must monitor compliance with the plan and its deviations.
 For example, if we did not take into account an important expense or if the income is higher than expected (which may force us to increase some expenses), the plan may deviate.
 Deviations are not always bad and they help us to better direct our enterprise.

-In addition to these accounts, we can use other instruments or methods to calculate profitability, for example, the break-even point, which allows us to know at what point total costs equal total revenues, so we can determine how many sales we need to generate in order to make a profit.
+In addition to these accounts, we can use other instruments or methods to calculate profitability, for example, the break-even point, which allows us to know at what point total costs equal total revenues, so we can determine how many sales we need to generate to make a profit.

 From these calculations, we can analyze and determine if our business is potentially profitable and decide to launch and undertake the project.